-In this case, the plaintiff alleges that the defendant[s] deprived the plaintiff of [his] [her] rights under the Fourteenth Amendment to the Constitution when [insert factual basis of the plaintiff’s claim].
+In this case, the plaintiff alleges that the defendant[s] deprived the plaintiff of [his] [her] [other pronoun] rights under the Fourteenth Amendment to the Constitution when [insert factual basis of the plaintiff’s claim].

 Under the Fourteenth Amendment, a person has the constitutional right to be free from a government employee affirmatively placing that person in a position of actual, particularized danger (or in a situation of actual, particularized danger that is more dangerous than the position that the person already faced) if the government employee acted with deliberate indifference to a known or obvious danger.

-2. the affirmative act placed the plaintiff in a position of an actual, particularized danger by creating or exposing the plaintiff to a danger that [he] [she] would not have otherwise faced;
+Second, the affirmative act placed the plaintiff in a position of an actual, particularized danger by creating or exposing the plaintiff to a danger that [he] [she] [other pronoun] would not have otherwise faced;

-In this context, “deliberate indifference” means that the defendant[s] disregarded a known or obvious consequence of [his] [her] [their] action[s].
+In this context, “deliberate indifference” means that the defendant[s] disregarded a known or obvious consequence of [his] [her] [other pronoun] action[s].
 In other words, the defendant[s] must have known that something was going to happen but ignored the risk and still exposed the plaintiff to that risk.

 Comment